Eid al-Adha 2021: Date in India, Wishes, Messages, Origin, Significance, Tradition, Prayers and More About Bakra Eid

 Eid al-Adha, commonly known as Bakra Eid is celebrated on the 10th day of the twelfth and the last month of the Islamic Calendar.
-Bakra Eid is celebrated across the world as the 'festival of sacrifice' by the followers of Islam.
-This year Eid falls on July 31, 2020.
+It is celebrated across the world as the 'festival of sacrifice' by the followers of Islam.
+This year, Bakra Eid falls on 20 July 2021.

-Amid the coronavirus pandemic, Eid al-Adha or Bakra Eid will be celebrated on July 31, 2020, across the globe, as announced by Saudi Arabia.
-However, as per Shahi Imam of Delhi, the festival will be celebrated in India on August 1, 2020.
+Amid the coronavirus pandemic, Eid al-Adha or Bakra Eid will be celebrated on July 20, 2021, across the globe based on the calculations of the moon.
+It will be celebrated in India on 21 July 2021.

 As mentioned in the Holy Quran, Ibrahim saw many dreams where he sacrifices his son Ismael on the command of God.
 Ibrahim tells his son about his dreams of sacrificing him as per the will of Allah.
 To this, his son replied, 'Father, do what you are ordered to do.'
 Both father and son prepare themselves to obey the command of the Almighty.

 Amidst this, Devil or 'Shaytaan' as mentioned in Quran tries to tempt Ibrahim and his family to dissuade them from obeying Allah's command.
 To this, Ibrahim drove the Shaytaan by throwing pebbles at him.
 As Ibrahim was about to sacrifice the most beloved thing to him, his son, a Ram was sent from heavens above to slaughter instead of his son.